FDA approves Novartis Kesimpta® (ofatumumab), the first and only self-administered, targeted B-cell therapy for patients with relapsing multiple sclerosis

 - Headache.

-You are encouraged to report negative side effects of prescriptions drugs to the FDA.
+You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 Please see full Prescribing Information including Medication Guide.